-Moreover, it is also possible to put a scale factor before the unit.
-It may be useful for example when the user wants to give every coordinates, say in cm, but wants the figure to appear twice bigger on the paper.
-In this case, he has to set a scale factor of 2 with cm as unit by saying \figinit{2cm}.
-The default scale factor is 1, so for example \figinit{in} is equivalent to \figinit{2.54cm}.
+Moreover, it is also possible to specify a scale factor before the unit.
+It may be useful for example when the user wants to give the coordinates, say in cm, but wants the figure to appear twice bigger on the paper.
+In this case, he has to set a scale factor of 2 with cm as unit by saying $figinit{2cm}$.
+The default scale factor is 1, so for example $figinit{in}$ is equivalent to $figinit{2.54cm}$.